xpack/web-jekyll/pages/dev-tools/qemu-arm/install.md

 {% capture macos %}
 ### Download

-The macOS version of **xPack QEMU ARM** is packed as a TGZ archive.
+The macOS version of **xPack QEMU Arm** is packed as a TGZ archive.
 Download the latest version named like:

 -  `xpack-qemu-arm-2.8.0-7-darwin-x64.tgz`